MOEAFramework/MOEAFramework/docs/extensions.md

-# Extensions
+# Creating and Using Extensions

-Please verify you are using version 4.5 or newer to use extensions.
+> [!IMPORTANT]
+> Extensions were introduced in version 4.5.
+Please upgrade if using an earlier version.

 ## What are Extensions?